shinyscorpion/wobserver/README.md

 * Node management and discovery behind firewalls and load balancers.
 * Easy to extend:
     * Add custom metrics and pages for your project, just by adding them in the config.
-    * Just 3 lines of code to automatically add pages/metrics for your library, when users have `:wobserver` installed.
+    * Just 3 lines of code to add pages/metrics for your library, when users have `:wobserver` installed.
       (See [how](#library-integration).)

 ## Table of contents